Network Membership & Discovery

 Orchestrators:

-- Consume peer information opportunistically
+- Consume PNode information opportunistically

 - Do not rely on global membership views

-- Treat discovery data as advisory
+- Treat discovery data as advisory for VNode allocation

 This loose coupling prevents cascading failures.